maeveupton/reslr_workshop_2025/README.md

 # reslr_workshop_2025
-8th Annual Irish Sea Level Meeting: reslr workshop
+Here is the notes for the reslr workship for the [8th Annual Irish Sea Level Meeting](https://ncahill89.github.io/SeaLevelMeeting/).